voquochuy1799/voquochuy-test-task/README.md

 ## Pipelines

 GitHub Actions workflow `.github/workflows/tests.yml` runs on push and PR, defaults to `qa` env, runs smoke tests in parallel with retries, and uploads Allure results as artifacts.
 If SMTP email secrets are set it sends an HTML summary.
+Browsers run headless in CI by default.

 ## Debugging with Python Test Explorer (VS Code)